 - Totem Animal and plant life: The totem animal bear is a fun additional to any décor as decorative items, especially those that are woodland or rustic themed.
 These two styles lend themselves to Native American interiors.
 Sage is often burned in sacred ceremonies.
 Place a smudge stick in a ceramic smudge bowl on a table, mantel, or bedside table.

-- Native American pottery.
+- Element: The earth element is found in decorative Native American pottery.
 Add various dried grasses to the pots and urns for a decorative touch.
 Create a curio display of pottery or showcase a collection on a table, bookcase, or fireplace.

 - Season: Fall is a time of harvest.
 The Southeast Cherokee were farmers and fishermen.
 They knew how to prepare for the fall.
 Add fall colors with dried ears of colorful corn, corn wreath, or pillow and various Native American crafts to convey this skill.